dm432/linux-setup/README.md

 #### Manual Steps that may be required:
 - _zsh as default shell:_ You may have to set default shell shell yourself to `/bin/zsh` for example if you are using distributed authentication.
 - _terminal font:_ You have to set your terminal font to `JetbrainsMono Nerd Font`.
 (The font will be downloaded and installed by the ansible playbooks).
+- _konsole profile:_ To use my konsole profile, goto Settings -> Switch Profile and select `dm432`.

 ---